st4lk/django-rest-social-auth/README.md

         url(r'^api/login/', include('rest_social_auth.urls_token')),

-5. You are ready to login users.
+5. You are ready to login users (following examples are for OAuth 2.0).

     5.1 session authentication